udehgoodness/devops/README.md

 # DevOps / Cloud Engineer

 Welcome to my Github.
-My name is Chinemelum Goodness Udeh, a passionate and recently certified DevOps / Cloud engineer eager to revolutionize the world of software development and delivery.
+My name is Chinemelum Goodness Udeh, a passionate certified DevOps / Cloud engineer eager to revolutionize the world of software development and delivery.
 Armed with a solid foundation acquired from comprehensive online training, I am dedicated to automating, optimizing, and streamlining the entire software development lifecycle.

 As a newly trained DevOps engineer, I’ve gained valuable skills in automating, optimizing, and streamlining the software development and delivery processes.